Fire ecology: Grasslands

 Grasslands burn more readily than forest and shrub ecosystems, with the fire moving through the stems and leaves of herbaceous plants and only lightly heating the underlying soil, even in cases of high intensity.
 In most grassland ecosystems, fire is the primary mode of decomposition, making it crucial in the recycling of nutrients.
 In some grassland systems, fire only became the primary mode of decomposition after the disappearance of large migratory herds of browsing or grazing megafauna driven by predator pressure.
 In the absence of functional communities of large migratory herds of herbivorous megafauna and attendant predators, overuse of fire to maintain grassland ecosystems may lead to excessive oxidation, loss of carbon, and desertification in susceptible climates.
 Some grassland ecosystems respond poorly to fire.

 North American grasslands

 In North America fire-adapted invasive grasses such as Bromus tectorum contribute to increased fire frequency which exerts selective pressure against native species.
 This is a concern for grasslands in the Western United States.

-In less arid grassland presettlement fires worked in concert with grazing to create a healthy grassland ecosystem as indicated by the accumulation of soil organic matter significantly altered by fire.
+In less arid grasslands, prior to their displacement by white settlers, Native Americans used fires in concert with grazing of bison, to create a healthy grassland ecosystem, as indicated by the accumulation of soil organic matter significantly altered by fire.
 The tallgrass prairie ecosystem in the Flint Hills of eastern Kansas and Oklahoma is responding positively to the current use of fire in combination with grazing.